 One time, at the end of a loooooong day of travelling, a fellow passenger took exception to our family and told my wife and I that we were “the type of people that shouldn’t have children“.

-BENDER FAMILY – TRAVEL WITH BENDER
+BENDER FAMILY – EXPLORE WITH ERIN

 Erin Bender and her family have been travelling the world for over three years now.
 Their five and six year old children have been to more than 60 countries.
 The kids open their eyes to bigger wonders than what adult eyes glimpse.
 Kids have an awe about everything and they learn so completely and adjust so easily.
 They’re currently on the #motherofallroadtrips.